-James is the right choice for the client seeking a blend of experience, academics, courage and wisdom.
+James is the right choice for the client seeking a blend of experience, academics, peer recognition, and wisdom.
 His experience includes not guilty verdicts in capital and non-capital murders; $2.29 million and other six-figure civil verdicts; exclusion of the State's premier DWI expert; oral argument in the appellate courts; and scores and scores of high-level federal and state jury trials with an impressive verdict record.
 His academics include recognition as a Board Certified Specialist in Federal Criminal Law, State Criminal Law, and Family Law by the N.C.
-State Bar; lecturer at over thirty legal education seminars for lawyers; and visiting lecturer at law schools and the UNC-School of Government.
-His peer recognition includes a five-time selection as Super Lawyer; two-time selection to The Best Lawyers in America; selection as "Lawyer of the Year" in DWI Defense in the Charlotte area by The Best Lawyers in America; recipient of the Professor John Rubin Award for legal training; service in governing roles with the N.C.
+State Bar; lecturer at over thirty-three legal education seminars for lawyers; and visiting lecturer at law schools and the UNC-School of Government.
+His peer recognition includes a six-time selection as Super Lawyer; two-time selection to The Best Lawyers in America; selection as "Lawyer of the Year" in DWI Defense in the Charlotte area by The Best Lawyers in America; recipient of the Professor John Rubin Award for legal training; service in governing roles with the N.C.
 State Bar; and election as past president of the district bar.
 His wisdom is found in three decades of practice in high-level criminal, civil, and family law cases across many courts.
 James loves making a difference in individual lives, particularly when facing complex, high-stakes cases.

 James A. Davis, son of Bob and Mary Anne Davis, is the head of Davis & Davis, Attorneys at Law, P.C.
 He has been an attorney with the firm since 1991 and has led the firm since his father's passing in 2005.